 Understanding Grading Systems in the USA

-In the U.S., schools and colleges usually follow a letter grading scale (A–F) tied to percentage scores, which are later converted into a GPA system (often on a 4.0 scale or weighted calculator for advanced courses).
-Some institutions also use percentage-based marks, pass/fail options, or even competency-based assessments with descriptive feedback to measure a student’s academic progress and performance more clearly.
+In the U.S., schools and colleges usually follow a letter grading scale (A–F) tied to percentage scores, which are later converted into a GPA system—often on a 4.0 scale, with weighted grade calculators used to account for advanced or honors courses.
+Some institutions also use percentage-based marks, pass/fail options, or competency-based assessments with descriptive feedback to measure a student’s academic progress more clearly.

 U.S. Letter Grades, Percentages & GPA